Premises Liability at Grocery Stores

 Watch out when using the “open and obvious” rule in your grocery store slip-and-fall claim.
 Some insurance defense companies will try to use it against you by arguing that if the hazard was so “open and obvious,” then why didn’t you see and avoid it?
 This tactic is often used when an insurer knows that they cannot win the case, but they might still have a chance to reduce the grocery store’s liability for the accident.
 The lower the defendant’s liability, the fewer monetary awards they have to pay the plaintiff.

 Did you fall in a grocery store in Northern California and suffer a serious injury, like a broken bone?
 Call (707) 549-8166 and connect with the Law Offices of J.Chrisp.
-We have offices in Sonoma, Napa, Mendocino, and Lake Counties, all ready to hear about your grocery store accident.
+We have offices in Lake County, San Francisco, and Santa Rosa, all ready to hear about your grocery store accident.
 Begin with a free consultation today.